JackOswald/Custom-Shaders-Graphics-Demo/README.md

 # Graphics Programming Coursework

-A graphics demo created in Visual Studio using C++ and OpenGL API.
+A graphics demo created in Visual Studio using C++ and OpenGL API for my Graphics Programming coursework.

 # What I Learned